mysociety/jkan/_datasets/everypolitician-san-marino-council.md

 ---
 schema: default
+title: >-
-title: 'Politician Data: San Marino — Grand and General Council'
+  Politician Data: San Marino — Grand and General Council
 organization: EveryPolitician
+notes: >-
-notes: Data on the people within the Grand and General Council legislature of San Marino.
+  Data on the people within the Grand and General Council legislature of San Marino.
 resources:
   - name: How To Use The Data
     url: 'http://docs.everypolitician.org/use_the_data.html'